 Ajanta and Ellora Festivals:

 The four day Ellora Ajanta Festival is held at Soneri Mahal (Golden Palace), an historic 17th century architectural marvel in Aurangabad near Ellora, in the last week of November each year.
 The festival features some of the most distinguished singers and dancers of India.
+Note: The festival recommenced in January 2014 after a three year absence.

 The Hotel Kailas